ernesto-sun/Total.HTM-Easy/README.md

 ## Included Code of Others, Acknowledgments

-All code used by others is licensed under MIT, BSD, JSON and alike.
+All code of others is licensed under MIT, BSD, JSON and alike.
 I am welcoming a discussion how far dependencies can and shall be reduced.